Ravenslofty/librecell/README.md

 LibreCell aims to be a toolbox for automated synthesis of CMOS logic cells.

 The project is in a very early stage and not yet ready to be used for production.
+Project structure and API might change heavily in near future.

 ### Getting started